zachfi/puppet-bsd/README.md

 ### Gateways

-The gateway can be configured for both router nodes that may be the gatewayand server nodes.
+The gateway can be configured for both router and hosts.

 #### host